907th Air Refueling Squadron: Training unit in the United States

 In July 1942 the squadron and its parent group were redesignated as Troop Carrier units.
-In early August 1942, he squadron was releved of its attachment to the 62d Group and moved to Bowman Field, Kentucky.
+In early August 1942, he squadron was relieved of its attachment to the 62d Group and moved to Bowman Field, Kentucky.
 At Bowman, the squadron standardized on the Douglas C-47 Skytrain, although it retained some C-53s into 1943.
 In November 1943 the replacement training mission terminated and the 27th prepared for transfer overseas to the China Burma India Theater.